13 Global environmental change

 13.1.6.1 Increased frost events during the growing season

 Still, no agreement exists on whether frost risks increase or decrease under global warming (Vitasse, Lenz, and Körner 2014).
-An empirical study in Swiss forests found sufficient time between the last spring frost and leaf unfolding (Bigler and Bugmann 2018).
+An empirical study in Swiss forests found sufficient time between the last spring frost and leaf unfolding (C. Bigler and Bugmann 2018).
 These safety margins (calculated as the difference between DOYleaf-unfolding and DOYlast-frost) varied between species and across elevations.
 Further, they showed generally negative trends, i.e., decreasing safety margins and increasing frost risk over the last decades.

 13.1.6.2 Plant–pollinator phenological mismatches